andycranston/config2tftp/README.md

 password manager
 ```

-The running configuration of the HP ProCurve switch has been successfully copied to the
+The running configuration of the HP ProCurve switch has been successfully
-TFTP server.
-Should that switch and need to be replaced the configuration to apply to the
+copied to the TFTP server.
+Should that switch need to be replaced (for
+example because of a hardware failure) then the configuration to apply
-switch is avialable on the TFTP server.
+to the replacement switch is avialable on the TFTP server.

 ----------------
 End of README.md